rasdani/--headful/README.md

 # --headful
-pair a browser with a multimodal model, i.e. make it --headful
+Pair a web browser with a multimodal model to give it eyes.
+Make it `--headful`, the opposite of `--headless`.

+ ## Setup

+- Install the requirements.
+- Run `playwright install` to install the browsers.